College and Major Requirements

 Fundamentals of Finance

 Introduction to Business Ethics

-Business intents are specifically encouraged to take ACCT 20100 Accountancy I in their first year but, regardless, a College of Business student is expected to have completed all the fundamental business courses noted above by the end of sophomore year.
+Business intents are encouraged to take ACCT 20100 Accountancy I in their first year if available.
+Regardless, a College of Business student is expected to complete all the fundamental business courses noted above by the end of sophomore year.